 In uncontrolled airspace, RPAs are normally limited by regulation to a maximum altitude of 400 ft AGL or 100 ft above the tallest obstruction within 200 ft laterally (CAR 901.25).
-However, if a pilot is operating under a Special Flight Operations Certificate (SFOC) - RPAS, the conditions of the SFOC may state a maximum altitude higher or lower than 400 ft (CAR 903.01).
+However, if a pilot is operating under an SFOC - RPAS, the conditions of the SFOC may state a maximum altitude higher or lower than 400 ft (CAR 903.01).
 In controlled airspace, the maximum altitude permitted for a specific flight will be determined by the ANSP; in most cases, this will be NAV CANADA.
-The RPAS pilot must keep the RPA in VLOS at all times, regardless of the altitude allowed by the ANSP.
-The maximum altitude possible in VLOS depends on several factors including the RPA's visibility, colour, size, etc. The vast majority of small RPASs are not visible at more than 400 ft AGL in good weather conditions.
+The RPA pilot must keep the RPA in VLOS at all times, regardless of the altitude allowed by the ANSP.
+The maximum altitude possible in VLOS depends on several factors including the RPA's visibility, colour, size, etc. The vast majority of small RPAs are not visible at more than 400 ft AGL in good weather conditions.